Christiansimss/configure-ad/README.md

 Step 7: Create a bunch of additonal users and attempt to log into client-1 with one of the users Log back into DC-1 as jack_admin
 Search for Powershell_ise, right click on it and open administrator At the top left, select new script and paste the contents of the script into it.
-You can find the script (link to script).
+You can find the script [here](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1)..

 <p>
 <img src="https://i.imgur.com/eLgbVan.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>